lorenzowind/python-programming/Data Structures & Algorithms/Project Show Me the Data Structures/Explanations/explanation_4.md

 ### To find a specific user in groups, I implemented recursive functions to go through the groups and users array, verifying if the selected user was found.
-The search takes O(n) plus the number of subgroups.
+The search takes O(n) time complexity plus the number of subgroups.
+The space complexity is also O(n), the group and user arrays in each group.